estokes/escaping/README.md

 (for example to handle non printable characters).
 It provides,

 - bi directional escape and unescape methods based on your configuration
-- escaping aware split, splitn, and rsplit methods
+- escaping aware split, and splitn methods
 - configurable translations of escaped characters to ascii sequences and back
 - generic escaping and unescaping of arbitrary characters to and from \u{HHHH} format
 - options to avoid allocation by supplying the target buffer